usnistgov/ccu_validation_scoring/OpenCCU_README.md

  - Reference Annotation Validation Tool: confirms that a reference annotation set follows the LDC OpenCCU annotation package directory structure.
  - System Output Validation Tool: confirms that a submission of system output follows the rules set in the OpenCCU Evaluation Plan.
  - Scoring Tool: scores a system output submission against a reference with a scoring index file.
- - Reference Statistics Computing Tool: computes basic statistics on the reference data for the ND or ED task.
+ - Reference Statistics Computing Tool: computes basic statistics on the reference data for the ND task.
- - Random Submission Generation Tool: generates a random submission for the ND or ED task.
+ - Random Submission Generation Tool: generates a random submission for the ND task.

 ## <a name="setup">Setup</a>